awslabs/aws-glue-blueprint-libs/README.md

 * Importing an AWS Glue table into a Lake Formation governed table: This blueprint imports a Glue Catalog table into a Lake Formation governed table.

+* Creating table definitions from Glue Custom Connection: This blueprint accesses data stores using Glue Custom Connectors, read the records, and populate the table definitions on Glue Data Catalog based on the record schema.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.